javanhut/IvaldiVCS/docs/timeline-branching.md

 This will:
 - Create a new timeline branched from the current timeline
+- Inherit the parent timeline's last commit (no new commit created)
-- Copy all files from the parent timeline (via commit references)
+- Materialize ONLY the committed files from the parent timeline
-- Materialize the files in your workspace
+- Untracked files in current workspace are preserved via auto-shelving
 - Set up isolated tracking for the new timeline

 ### Switching Between Timelines